merenlab/merenlab.org/data/micr-obs-future/index.md

 python3 separateFasta.py
 ```

-We now have 99 individual fasta files, ready to be evaluated.
+This resulted in 99 individual FASTA files, ready to be evaluated.

 ### Use checkM to evaluate the quality of isolate genomes

-We will use `CheckM` to evaluate the completeness and contamination of the isolate genomes.
-Since they are isolate genomes, we expect them to be of quite high completeness and low contamination.
+Before moving on with any of the reference genomes, we used `CheckM` to evaluate the completeness and contamination of the isolate genomes.
+These metrics are sometimes also given in the databases hosting the publicly available reference genomes (e.g., see [https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_900177485.1/](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_900177485.1/)), but it is always better to double-check.
+And besides, we need the completeness and contamination metrics for the unpublished reference genomes anyhow.

+Going into this, know that, since all these genomes are isolate genomes, we expect them to be of quite high completeness and low contamination (rightly so, as you'll see).

 {:.notice}
-There is also an option to include CheckM in the dRep step that is following, however, that does not seem to work for everyone, so we are doing it separately.
+There is also an option to include `checkM` in the `dRep` step that is following, however, that does not seem to work for everyone, so we are doing it separately.

 <div class="extra-info" markdown="1">